soatdev-it/mslearn-tailspin-spacegame-web/README.md

 # Exercise
-This is the training exercise
+This is the training exercise.
+Codespace created.

 # Contributing